Family/Graduate Housing Handbook

 When you vacate your unit, be sure to file a forwarding address (Post Office Departmental Form 3575) with the US Post Office at least three weeks prior to your move.
 The University does not forward mail delivered to University-operated apartments or issue keys to ex-residents for purposes of mail retrieval.

-After normal maintenance hours call 335-1541 for the Troubleshooter.
-The Troubleshooter will be dispatched to your apartment.
-A Troubleshooter may call you to receive an accurate description of the emergency.
+The Emergency Maintenance staff will respond after business hours to all facilities emergencies.
+A Trouble Shooter may call you to receive an accurate description of the emergency.
 Please utilize this service only in case of emergency.

 Residents of family housing can expect to hear normal noise from furniture being moved, people walking, children playing, and perhaps television, radio or stereo.
 Family apartments are primarily living spaces and may not be conducive to studying for some people.
 You may find it easier to study in the libraries or other designated areas on campus.